robin-anon/ra_libs/README.md

 ## Generating optimized portfolios

-The co.plot_optimize() function takes mean_series, cov_df, and a constant, n_points as inputs. n_inputs number of optimized portfolios are returned.
-The optimized portfolios are evenly spread out across different levels of expected returns.
+The co.plot_optimize() function takes mean_series, cov_df, and a constant, n_points as inputs. n_points number of optimized portfolios are returned.
+The optimized portfolios are evenly spread out across a range of expected returns.

 The co.eliminate() function eliminates portfolios which are dominated (there is at least one other portfolio with higher or equal returns and lower or equal risk.